Prerequisites for Masters in Cyber Security: Your 2020 Guide

 Bachelor's degree

-Applicants typically need an undergraduate education to qualify for graduate school—and masters-level cyber security degree programs are no different.
-Some schools' admissions requirements may highlight a preference for students who hold a bachelor's degree in engineering, computer science, or other information technology-related fields.
+Applicants typically need an undergraduate education to qualify for graduate school.
+Master’s-level cyber security degree programs are no different.
+Some schools’ admissions requirements may highlight a preference for students with a bachelor’s degree in engineering, computer science, or other information technology-related fields.
+Others may cast a wider net.

-Prospective graduate students who lack this expertise are usually required to complete a series of foundation courses either before starting a program or within the first couple of semesters of graduate school.
-Bridge programs are another option for candidates to gain the expertise needed to continue on to master's programs in the field.
+Many graduate schools prefer applicants with foundational knowledge in such essential areas as programming languages and information systems architecture.
+Such expertise can be demonstrated through undergraduate coursework, standalone classes, or certifications.
+Prospective graduate students who lack this expertise are usually required to complete a series of foundation courses either before starting a program.
+Bridge programs are another option for candidates to gain the expertise needed to continue on to master’s programs in the field.

 The Tandon Bridge Program at New York University, for example, provides applicants who lack a STEM background with the requisite knowledge.
-The program covers candidates to master of science in cyber security programs as well as other select master's degree programs at the school.
-An added benefit, this program is certified by the Center of Academic Excellence (CAE), which was created by the National Security Agency (NSA) and the Department of Homeland Security (DHS) to recognize schools that offer rigorous degree programs in information security.
+The program covers candidates to Master of Science in Cyber Security programs as well as other select master’s degree programs at the school.
+An added benefit, this program is certified by the Center of Academic Excellence (CAE), created by the National Security Agency (NSA) and the Department of Homeland Security (DHS) to recognize schools that offer rigorous degree programs in information security.

 Minimum GPA